kloverde/linux-utils/README.md

 You'll need to create a .desktop launcher and then provide it as a command-line argument to the script.
 The script will take care of the rest.
 For information on how to create a launcher, see https://askubuntu.com/a/64237.

 The script has two modes of adding a favorite:  either "installing" or not installing the launcher.
 Installing a launcher (by using the optional --install flag) will move the specified launcher to ~/.local/share/applications.
-This option is intended to be used with launchers you create yourself and would therefore want to restore from a backup if the need should arise.
+This option is intended to be used with launchers you create yourself and would therefore want to restore from a backup if the need should arise (presumably your /home is backed up).
 It will then offer to create a symlink to it in /usr/share/applications if you want to share it with other accounts.

 # require